Quantum mind: Conceptual problems

 The idea that a quantum effect is necessary for consciousness to function is still in the realm of philosophy.
 Penrose proposes that it is necessary, but other theories of consciousness do not indicate that it is needed.
-For example, Daniel Dennett proposed a theory called multiple drafts model, which doesn't indicate that quantum effects are needed, in his 1991 book Consciousness Explained.
+For example, Daniel Dennett proposed a theory called multiple drafts model, which does not indicate that quantum effects are needed, in his 1991 book Consciousness Explained.
 A philosophical argument on either side is not a scientific proof, although philosophical analysis can indicate key differences in the types of models and show what type of experimental differences might be observed.
 But since there is no clear consensus among philosophers, there is no conceptual support that a quantum mind theory is needed.

 A possible conceptual approach is to use quantum mechanics as an analogy to understand a different field of study like consciousness, without expecting that the laws of quantum physics will apply.
 An example of this approach is the idea of Schrödinger's cat.
 Erwin Schrödinger described how one could, in principle, create entanglement of a large-scale system by making it dependent on an elementary particle in a superposition.
 He proposed a scenario with a cat in a locked steel chamber, wherein the cat's survival depended on the state of a radioactive atom—whether it had decayed and emitted radiation.
 According to Schrödinger, the Copenhagen interpretation implies that the cat is both alive and dead until the state has been observed.
 Schrödinger did not wish to promote the idea of dead-and-alive cats as a serious possibility; he intended the example to illustrate the absurdity of the existing view of quantum mechanics.
 But since Schrödinger's time, physicists have given other interpretations of the mathematics of quantum mechanics, some of which regard the "alive and dead" cat superposition as quite real.
 Schrödinger's famous thought experiment poses the question of when a system stops existing as a quantum superposition of states.
 In the same way, one can ask whether the act of making a decision is analogous to having a superposition of states of two decision outcomes, so that making a decision means "opening the box" to reduce the brain from a combination of states to one state.
 This analogy of decision-making uses a formalism derived from quantum mechanics, but does not indicate the actual mechanism by which the decision is made.